DataDog/datadog-operator/docs/installation.md

 ## Install the Datadog Operator with Helm

-The Datadog Operator can be deployed in your cluster using the [Datadog Operator Helm chart][3]:
+You can deploy the Datadog Operator in your cluster using the [Datadog Operator Helm chart][3]:

 ```shell
 helm repo add datadog https://helm.datadoghq.com
 helm install my-datadog-operator datadog/datadog-operator
 ```

-To customize the Operator configuration, create a `values.yaml` file that can be used to override the default Helm chart values.
+To customize the Operator configuration, create a `values.yaml` file that can override the default Helm chart values.

 For instance: